-15) Consistent with its status as a UN body, the IPCC's reports should be made available in the six UN languages to the extent possible according to IPCC Principles.
-IPCC communication practices should follow this model where possible, and communications products, including brochures and press releases, should be translated and made available.

-- 16) The Secretariat will support National Focal Points in communications activities in their countries, and will encourage the translation of texts into local languages, by providing IPCC materials, where practical.
-The National Focal Points will receive communications materials and information about events in a timely manner, and may seek advice from the Secretariat on IPCC communications-related matters. - Approved IPCC reports and other products form the basis for communications materials.
+- 15) Consistent with its status as a UN body, the IPCC's reports should be made available in the six UN languages to the extent possible according to IPCC Principles.
+IPCC communication practices should follow this model where possible, and communications products, including brochures and press releases, should be translated and made available. - The Secretariat will support National Focal Points in communications activities in their countries, and will encourage the translation of texts into local languages, by providing IPCC materials, where practical.
+The National Focal Points will receive communications materials and information about events in a timely manner, and may seek advice from the Secretariat on IPCC communications-related matters. - 17) Approved IPCC reports and other products form the basis for communications materials.
 These materials should be developed to facilitate greater understanding of the IPCC's work among governments, media and other non-specialists unfamiliar with scientific terminology4.
-When preparing the final draft of the Summary for Policymakers, Overview Chapters of Methodology Reports and the Synthesis Report, Working Group/Task Force Co-Chairs, the IPCC Chair and authors should be aware of the need to produce clear, comprehensible, accessible and user-friendly texts and graphics that support the key findings in the report.
-Training or workshops on clear writing could enhance the clarity and accessibility of reports. - The IPCC website serves its target audiences (see 'Audiences' above) while providing a single entry point to access all IPCC material in a user-friendly manner.
-The Secretariat is responsible for ensuring that the IPCC website is reviewed regularly to ensure content is up to date, to improve user-friendliness and navigability and to benefit where useful from the latest technology and practices, including access on different platforms.
-The Working Groups, Task Force and Synthesis Report Technical Support Units will ensure that their web pages are consistent with the IPCC website. - 19) Social media provide important tools to reinforce the communications activities of the IPCC and to reach civil society, the scientific community and other audiences directly.
+When preparing the final draft of the Summary for Policymakers, Overview Chapters of Methodology Reports and the Synthesis Report, Working Group/Task Force Co-Chairs, the IPCC Chair and authors should be aware of the need to produce clear, comprehensible, accessible and user-friendly texts and graphics that support the key findings in the report. - The IPCC website serves its target audiences (see 'Audiences' above) by providing access to all public IPCC material in a consistent and user-friendly manner.
+The Secretariat is responsible for ensuring that the IPCC website is reviewed regularly to ensure content is up to date, to improve user-friendliness and navigability and to benefit where useful from the latest technology and practices, including access on different platforms. - 19) Social media provide important tools to reinforce the communications activities of the IPCC and to reach civil society, the scientific community and other audiences directly.
 The Secretariat will keep the appropriate use of social media under review, bearing in mind the specific scientific and intergovernmental nature of the IPCC and the accessibility of some tools in some groups of countries.
-It will monitor the evolution of new technology and media, including video, and take advantage of these for IPCC communications as appropriate.
+It will monitor the evolution of new technology and media, including video and infographics, and take advantage of these for IPCC communications as appropriate.
 In consultation with the Communications Action Team, it will prepare guidelines on the use of social media for the use of all those working for the IPCC.